This article has links to products and services we love, which we may make commission from.

 Ljubljana really is one of Europe’s cutest cities but the country of Slovenia has more than just its capital to show off.
 One of the best things about these day trips from Ljubljana is that since the country is small, you can hop to a new destination within three hours.
 This means less time wasted on travel and more available for fairy tale Bled, gorges, caves and wine tasting!
+If you are doing these day trips independently, do check out our road trip packing essentials before you drive.

 The Best Day Trips From Ljubljana